-- Favorable changes in sales channel mix with a higher proportion of direct-to-consumer net sales, which carry higher gross margins, and a lower proportion of sales to international distributors, which carry lower gross margins; and - A lower volume of close-out product sales at higher gross margins compared to last year.
+Unfavorable changes in sales channel mix with a higher proportion of net sales to international distributors, which generally carry lower gross margins, and a lower proportion of wholesale net sales, which generally carry higher gross margins.

-Our gross profit as a percentage of sales may not be comparable to that of other companies in our industry because some include costs related to both their distribution network and retail store occupancy in cost of sales while we, like many others, include these expenses as a component of selling, general and administrative ("SG&A") expense.
+Our gross profit and selling, general and administrative expenses as a percentage of sales may not be comparable to that of other companies in our industry because some include costs related to both their distribution network and retail store occupancy in cost of sales while we, like many others, include these expenses as a component of selling, general and administrative expense.

-Selling, General and Administrative Expense: SG&A expense includes all costs associated with design, merchandising, marketing, distribution, store occupancy and corporate functions, including related depreciation and amortization.
+Selling, General and Administrative Expense: SG&A expense includes all costs associated with design, merchandising, marketing, distribution, store occupancy, and corporate functions, including related depreciation and amortization.

-SG&A expense increased \$18.5 million, or 10%, to \$205.0 million, or 39.0% of net sales, for the first quarter of 2016 from \$186.5 million, or 38.9% of net sales, for the comparable period in 2015.
+SG&A expense increased \$5.9 million, or 3%, to \$230.4 million, or 30.8% of net sales, for the third quarter of 2017, including program expenses and discrete costs of approximately \$3.3 million related to Project CONNECT, from \$224.5 million, or 30.1% of net sales, for the comparable period in 2016.
 The SG&A expense increase was primarily due to:

-- Increased expenses relating to our expanding global direct-to-consumer operations; - Increased personnel expenses to support strategic initiatives and business growth; and - Increased information technology investments;
+- Increased costs to support our expanding global direct-to-consumer businesses; and - Increased costs related to Project CONNECT;